ferromir/reco/README.md

 keyla likes u2
 noel likes u2
 noel likes oasis
-clara likes muse
+clara likes the1975
 coldplay is liked by fernando
 coldplay is liked by keyla
 u2 is liked by keyla
 u2 is liked by noel
 oasis is liked by noel
-muse is liked by clara
+the1975 is liked by clara
 ```

 The goal here is that `fernando` can receive artist recommendations based on the likes of people with similar taste in music.
 So the process would look like: